MrCoolition/estimate_moving_price/README.md

   "move_date": "2025-07-08"
 }
 ```

+The service also accepts a variant where `distance_miles` and `move_date`
+appear inside the `items` object.
+These fields will be extracted automatically
+for compatibility with agent tools that send all values together.

 The response includes the total cost and a breakdown of labor hours, protective materials charges, number of movers and trucks, and the calculated weight and volume.